shakes76/PatternAnalysis-2023/recognition/45816967_ADNI_Vision_Transformer/README.md

 Upon reviewing the images, it was found that each image contained a lot of blank space, and the brain only made up the center section of it.
 This meant that if the raw image was used, the model would have to process an unnecessarily large image which would cause it to be larger and have to unnecessary relationships between the blank space and the brain.
 To improve the runtime and space complexity, a center crop was performed to resize the image to 192x192, however, it was later found that some brains were truncated by this crop and the image was cropped to 224x224 instead.

 While this was the only preprocessing performed during the first few iterations of training, it was found that the model was unable to exceed a test accuracy of 60%.
 To attempt to remedy this, the mean and standard deviations of the training set was calculated, and used to normalised the training, validation, and test sets.
+Overall, normalisation seemed to have a great effect on the model's performance, and the model was able to achieve train accuracies > 95% and validation accuracies > 80% after 50 epochs, while struggling to reach 70% validation accuracy before normalisation.

 ## Training
 At first, I had tried to implement the [Medium](https://medium.com/mlearning-ai/vision-transformers-from-scratch-pytorch-a-step-by-step-guide-96c3313c2e0c) tutorial which built all the vision transformer components manually, however, upon training with the model developed in this tutorial, I found that the model was prone to overfitting (Refer to the Validation Accuracy Graph Below - validation accuracy begins to drop after 25 epochs) due to the lack of dropout layers and the model was also quite slow to train (~15 mins per epoch even on a smaller model).
 The best accuracy I was able to achieve with this model was 67% on the validation set, and 59% on the test set which was not very good.